 Laundry is perhaps Queen Boring in this most extensive realm of Tedious.
 If you turn your back on her for a minute, she’s got ambitious and tried to annex the hall and the landing.

 There are five of us in the untidy and slightly smelly Palace of Bundance and they all, apart sometimes from Boy Three, want to wear clothes most of the time.
-Now that’s a lot of garments – one day’s worth makes a really big pile.
+Now that’s a lot of garments I need to stuff in my new washers – one day’s worth makes a really big pile.
 Add that to the bedding, towels, tea towels etc and you get a heap you can’t see over.

 Plus – and I’ll leave you to work out who is responsible for which – often the garments are covered with curry, grass stains, mud, beer, juice, ice cream, cooking mess, paint and tea.
 Of course a large number of the smears are unidentifiable and, frankly, I’m quite happy to keep it that way.